-Certificates of Advanced Study:
+Credit Hour Requirements

+These programs require completion of at least 32 semester hours of coursework beyond the master's degree.
+However, requirements do vary, and information concerning specific advanced certificate programs is available from departmental offices and in the appropriate Academic Catalog.

+Time Limits

-- a.
-Credit Hour Requirements.
-These programs require completion of at least 32 semester hours of course work beyond the master's degree.
-However, requirements do vary, and information concerning specific Advanced Certificate programs is available from departmental offices and in the appropriate Academic Catalog. - b.
-Time Limits.
-A candidate for Certificate of Advanced Study is expected to complete all degree requirements within five years of first registering as a degree-seeking student in the degree program, unless the student is enrolled in a program with a different time limit that has been approved by the Graduate College.
-Students may request an extension of this time limit through the Graduate College petition process up to one year prior to the degree conferral date.
+A candidate for a Certificate of Advanced Study is expected to complete all degree requirements within five years of first registering as a degree-seeking student in the degree program, unless the student is enrolled in a program with a different time limit that has been approved by the Graduate College.
+Students who have not completed the degree by this time will be put on academic probation.

 When supporting petitions for extensions of time to degree, it is the program's responsibility to determine whether old course work is still relevant to the current degree.

-C. Artist's Diplomas
+5.3 Artist's Diplomas